CGLIFE7/KronosDocs/docs/docs/image_search.md

 Creates a window of images from a search.

-   > - Choose between google or artation.
+   > - Choose between google or artstation.
 &NewLine;
 &NewLine;
    > - Double Click Images to open their page in browser